 The Hive core is my offering for this problem area.
-Processors have been around long enough that most of the good ideas have been mined out and put to the test in one form or anther, which makes it really difficult to bring something fundamentally new or innovative to the table.
-It is likely that the essentially free and naturally emergent multi-threading / scheduling mechanism in Hive is not unique.
+The essentially free and naturally emergent multi-threading / scheduling mechanism in Hive is not unique; I believe it was implemented as far back as 1964 on the CDC 6000 series peripheral barrel processors.
+Hive shift distances are treated as signed, which works out rather nicely, but the ancient PDP 10 does this as well.
 The notion of multiple stacks isn't original, nor is the explicit control over the processor stack pointer, but I believe the register/stack hybrid as implemented and described here (indexed stacks with conservative top-entry-only access and pop bit override) is something new.
-Hive shift distances are treated as signed, which works out rather nicely and is something I haven't encountered elsewhere.
-And the way extended arithmetic results are dealt with uniformly in Hive may be novel as well.
+And the way extended arithmetic results are dealt with uniformly in Hive may possibly be novel as well.
 But who knows?
+Processors have been around long enough that most of the good ideas have been mined out and put to the test in one form or anther, which makes it really difficult to bring something fundamentally new or innovative to the table.